bgudna/cdevrpgadv/README.md

 # cdevrpgadv
-testing of various c funtions for rpg/adventure goodness
+ * development and testing of various C funtions for a CLI rpg/adventure
+ * an exercise in plain C development

 ## TODO
+ [] add a character creation section
+ [] generate lore
-> add ncurses for UI goodness
+ [] add ncurses for UI goodness

+ > this is just a stream of conciousness list, it will grow with further ideas if I ever get anywhere in this